ctpahhik/logitech_offline_flow/README.md

 ## Usage

-1. **Install** No installation required.
+1. **Copy** No installation required.
 Build / download the tool on all participating hosts and that's it.
 2. **Start** the tool on each host, provide device indexes and target channels for the left and/or right edges
 4. **Move** your mouse to the edge of your screen to switch control to another host!
 5. **Hotkey** Press Ctrl+Shift+W to enable/disable automatic switching